duncan84/fitpress/readme.txt

 * A shortcode for "heartrate" which takes a "date" parameter and prints a simple list of time spent in each heart rate zone for the day
 * A shortcode for "steps" which prints a graph of steps taken over a 7 day period before the given "date"
-* A shortcake for "goals" which prints a table of daily and weekly goals See the "Usage" section for an example.
+* A shortcode for "goals" which prints a table of daily and weekly goals See the "Usage" section for an example.

 The hope is that eventually this plugin will provide the following functionality: